How Does Hockey Scoring Work? Goals, Assists & NHL Points

 A hockey team celebrating a goal on the ice

-The wrinkles come in the details: what counts as a legal goal, how individual player stats work, and how the NHL awards standings points.
-That's what this guide covers.
+The fiddly bits are everything around the goal: what actually counts as a goal, how individual stats are tracked, and how the NHL awards standings points.
+That's what the rest of this is about.

 How Goals Work